Real open books and real contact structures: Introduction and basic definitions

 A {\it positive real stabilization} of a real open book is performed by attaching a 2-dimensional 1-handle to the page of an abstract open book and modifying the real structure and monodromy appropriately (see Section~\ref{rstab}).
-This boils down to taking connected sum with a real tight contact $S^3$, which is unique up to equivariant contact isotopy \cite{os2}.
-With this definition, we prove a Giroux correspondence in the existence of a real structure.
-We show that there is a one to one correspondence between the $c_{M}$-real contact structures on a real 3-manifold $(M,c_{M})$ up to equivariant contact isotopy and the $c_{M}$-real open books on $M$ up to positive real stabilization and equivariant isotopy (Theorem~\ref{jiru}).
+This boils down to taking a connected sum with a real tight contact $S^3$, which is unique up to equivariant contact isotopy ("Classification of real tight contact structures on solid tori, $S^3$ and $\R P^3$", a preprint of the authors).
+With this definition, we conjecture a Giroux correspondence in the existence of a real structure: there is a one to one correspondence between the $c_{M}$-real contact structures on a real 3-manifold $(M,c_{M})$ up to equivariant contact isotopy and the $c_{M}$-real open books on $M$ up to positive real stabilization and equivariant isotopy (Conjecture~\ref{jiru}).
+In this direction we can show that two real contact structures supported by the same real open book decomposition are equivariantly isotopic (Proposition~\ref{aynitemas}).
+We also show that every real contact structure on a closed 3-dimensional real manifold is supported by a real open book (Proposition~\ref{tasir}).
+We conjecture that two real open books on a real contact manifold supporting the real contact structure are related by positive real stabilizations and equivariant isotopy (Conjecture~\ref{aynikitap}).
+Since some details of the proof of the nonequivariant claim is not available to us, we cannot prove this last statement but believe that it is correct.
+Note that a proof for Conjecture~\ref{aynikitap} will in turn finish the proof of Conjecture~\ref{jiru}.

+The aim of the present work is to take a step towards using real contact topology in the research on real algebraic surface singularities in the one hand and on involutions on three manifolds in the other.
+For the former, let us restate that the link manifold of an isolated real algebraic surface singularity carries naturally a real contact structure, which can be used to make new observations about the singularity.
+For instance, among other methods, it is possible to use contact topology to prove that the link manifolds of the real singularities $X_n=\{x^{n+1} + y^2 \pm z^2 = 0\}$ are never equivariantly diffeomorphic although they are stably equivalent for $n$ even.

+For the latter path of research above, we have the following programme in mind.
+In all the examples of real 3-manifolds we know, there is an associated real contact structure.
+We believe that this holds in general; i.e. every real 3-manifold has an associated real contact structure.
+In the proof that we propose, we proceed topologically by constructing a real open book and then conclude by using the main result of the present work.
+Now, provided that our belief holds true, it will be possible to obtain restrictions on 3-manifolds for not having orientation preserving involutions.
+Namely, assuming that there is a real structure $c$ on a given 3-manifold, we will take a $c$-real contact structure and use recent tools about contact 3-manifolds (i.e. Heegaard-Floer homology, the $\Z_2$-action on it, and the contact invariant) to deduce restrictions to the existence of a real structure.

 In the sequel, instead of using the term $c$-real, we usually drop the reference to $c$ whenever the real structure is understood.